ryanpoh/SPFx/README.md

 # SPFx
 ### Quickstart

-1. Go to a SPFX webpart directory.
-In this case I'm using SPFXHeader.
+1. Go to any SPFX webpart directory.
+For this example, I'll be using `SPFXHeader`.
 <br></br>
 `cd SPFXHeader`